sjc200/google-contacts-share/CONTRIBUTING.md

 # Contributing to Google Contacts Share

 Thanks for your interest in contributing.
 This is a small personal utility project - I'd wanted something to do this for a long time, but couldnt find anything suitable / reliable / free.
-Contributions are welcome but please read the guidelines below before submitting.
+Contributions are very welcome but please read the guidelines below before submitting.

 ---